dschmenk/PLASMA/doc/Preview Version 1.0.md

 12. Library Documentation.
 Preliminary documentation is available on the Wiki: https://github.com/dschmenk/PLASMA/wiki

+13. Significant effort has gone into VM tuning and speeding up module loading/dynamic linking.

 # Thanks

 I wish to thank the people who have contributed the the PLASMA project.
 They have greatly improved the development of the language and documentation: